mol-pl/flyspray/README.md

 * Flyspray prefix code customization.
 * Database errors logging.
 * Anonymous users notifications.
-* Special support tags dokuwiki - text in this tags is hidden anonymous users (remove from both notifications, tasks details and comments).
+* Special support tags dokuwiki -- text in this tags is hidden anonymous users (remove from both notifications, tasks details and comments).
+* Anonymous users lock -- file configuration based lock for your Flyspray installation.
+With `anon_lock = "1"` users are not able to view any tasks, nor download any files.
+Only thing they can do is -- using login (authentication), lost password and registration forms.

 Major features
 --------------